-BHGE does not have change in control agreements or provide excise tax gross-ups on any payments associated with a change in control.
-Some of our compensation plans that apply on the same basis to other employees, however, contain provisions with narrow change in control definitions that generally provide benefits only if an employee is terminated without Cause or resigns for Good Reason within 12 months following a change in control.
-A reduction in GE's ownership stake in BHGE generally would not constitute a change in control.
+Baker Hughes does not have change in control agreements or provide excise tax gross-ups on any payments associated with a change in control.
+Some of our compensation plans that apply on the same basis to other employees, however, contain provisions with narrow change in control definitions that generally provide benefits only if an employee is terminated without cause or resigns for good reason within 12 months following a change in control.

-Under the BHGE Executive Officer Short-Term Incentive Compensation Plan, in the event of a change in control and involuntary termination, the participant will receive an amount equal to his or her annual target bonus for the year of termination multiplied by a fraction, the numerator of which equals the number of days that have elapsed since the beginning of the performance period through and including the date of termination, and the denominator of which equals the number of days in the performance period.
+Under the Baker Hughes Executive Officer Short-Term Incentive Compensation Plan, in the event of a change in control and involuntary termination, the participant will receive an amount equal to his or her annual target bonus for the year of termination multiplied by a fraction, the numerator of which equals the number of days that have elapsed since the beginning of the performance period through and including the date of termination, and the denominator of which equals the number of days in the performance period.
 Payment of such prorated award will be made at the same time and in the same manner as awards are paid to other participants whose employment continues.

 Under the LTIP, there is no prescribed treatment of outstanding equity awards, though the Compensation Committee has discretion to take actions it deems necessary.
-The equity award agreements provide that, in the event of a Change in Control and involuntary termination during the 12-month period following a Change in Control, restrictions on all RSUs will immediately lapse, any unvested options become immediately vested and exercisable.
-On a termination within 12 months following a Change in Control, the services restrictions on all PSUs will immediately lapse and the satisfaction of performance conditions will be fixed at target, and the service restrictions on all OPSUs will immediately lapse and the satisfaction of performance conditions will be fixed based on actual performance as of the date of the Change in Control.
+The equity award agreements provide that, in the event of a change in control and involuntary termination during the 12-month period following a change in control, restrictions on all RSUs will immediately lapse, and any unvested options will become immediately vested and exercisable.
+On a termination within 12 months following a change in control, the services restrictions on all PSUs will immediately lapse and the satisfaction of performance conditions will be fixed at target, and the service restrictions on all OPSUs will immediately lapse and the satisfaction of performance conditions will be fixed based on actual performance as of the date of the change in control.